vladbph/cymatix-doc/README.md

     X$CANCEL_ORDER: Sure, I am canceling your order
 ```
 Note, current deduction slots, if any, will be returned to user in the deduction.
-This prefix should be used for self-contrained deduction, meaning it has all information needed to make confident conclusion, plus no futher deduction should rely on it.
+This prefix should be used for self-contained deduction, meaning it has all information needed to make confident conclusion, plus no further deduction should rely on it.

 * ## `I$` prefix.
 Clean previous history and restart command
 `I$` prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is saved in the history.___ Think of this command's effect as 'Tertis' effect.